 The Bank's business generally follows economic cycles, and seasonal variation is relatively minor.
 However, the second quarter of the fiscal year, which has less days than the others (89 days compared to 92 days for the three other quarters) generates lower net interest income.
-This income generally accounts for between 50% and 67% of the Bank's total income and is particularly affected by this shorter period.
-Further information thereon can be found under the heading "Analysis of the evolution of the quarterly results" on page 26 of the 2009 MD&A.
+This income generally accounts for between 50% and 67% of the Bank's total income and is affected by this shorter period.
+Further information thereon can be found under the heading "Analysis of the evolution of the quarterly results" on pages 26 and 27 of the 2010 MD&A.